 - USB-C devices negotiate power regulation with their charger.
 The dock handles negotiations with the charger, then passed on to the Switch console.

 - The dock uses a specific negotiating chip.
 Third party dock producers use a variety of negotiating chips.
+Or in some cases none at all.

 - Some third party docks appear to not follow proper USB-C PD protocol.